neel212p/Flappy_bird/README.md

 - `visualize.py`: Visualization utilities
 - `imgs/`: Game assets folder

-## License
-This project is open-source and available under the MIT License.

 ## Acknowledgments
 - NEAT-Python library
 - Flappy Bird game concept
 - Pygame community

----

-You can customize this README further with screenshots, more detailed instructions, or additional sections like "Contributing Guidelines" or "Future Improvements" as needed for your project.